webplatform/docs-wpd/Infrastructure/procedures/Replacing_a_VM/index.md

   salt app2 state.highstate

 Go drink a glass of water.
 It takes a while.

+== Replacing something else than app2? ==

+Replacing a ''web app runner'' role VM such as ''app'', ''piwik'', ''project'', or ''notes'' is pretty straight forward.

+In other cases, we need also to update the a few pillars of the current environment.

+The essential pillars to look for are the following:

+* <code>/srv/private/pillar/accounts/staging.sls</code>
+* <code>/srv/private/pillar/accounts/staging_oauth.sls</code>
+* <code>/srv/pillar/infra/staging.sls</code>

+The rule of thum is that what’s in '''/srv/pillar''' MUST have NO private.
+All private data is stored in '''/srv/private''' and have its own separate repository that only trusted people should have access.

+Here are a few situations where you have to update contents in one of those files:

+* Adding/Removing a VM with the '''memcached''' role
+* Adding/Removing a VM with the '''sessions''' role
+* Adding/Removing a VM with the '''redis''' role
+* Adding/Removing a VM with the '''db''' role
+* Adding/Removing a VM with the '''elastic''' role
+* Adding/Removing a VM with the '''mail''' role
+* Update the internal DNS zone ('''gdnsd_timestamp''').
+Most useful if you change any of the above

+'''Tip''' if you are in "production" level, just look at the files with '''production''' instead.

 == Apply configuration and code packages ==